 Characteristics of interval scale

-Now that you’re familiar with the first two scales of measurement, it’s much easier to understand the interval scale.
+Now that you’re familiar with the first two scales of measurement, it’s much easier to understand it.
 In a sense, it’s the combination of the other scales.
 The trickiest part about the interval scale is probably the fact that there is no true zero.
 But when you think about it, some variables do not have a universally constant zero.
 Consider this interval scale example: temperature in degrees Fahrenheit.

 If you’re analyzing temperatures in degrees Fahrenheit, say 20-40 degrees and 40-60 degrees, there is order and difference between variables is meaningful, but the presence of zero is arbitrary.
 How is zero arbitrary?
 Zero degrees on the Fahrenheit (and Celsius) scale is not a universal constant but instead assigned to represent the temperature at which brine made from equal parts of ice, water, and salt freezes.

 Let’s not get too wrapped up in the particulars of temperature, though.
 Your surveys will likely focus on other variables.
 It is easy to remember the objective of this scale because “interval” refers to the interval (or distance) between two variables.
-Another way to remember the interval scale is that the data between two variables can be added or subtracted, but not multiplied or divided.
+Another way to remember this scale is that the data between two variables can be added or subtracted, but not multiplied or divided.
 This is unlike the ratio scale, where division is defined between two variables.

 Want an easy guide to the interval scale and its data?
 We’ve listed key characteristics here: